Skip to main content

 Plan of Study Requirements

-The student, in collaboration with the academic advisors and project chair will develop an initial Plan of Study following the formation of the student’s DNP project committee.
+The student, in collaboration with the faculty advise, will develop an initial Plan of Study following the formation of the student’s DNP project committee.
 The Plan of Study will be approved by the academic advisor and DNP Project Committee prior to filing with the Graduate School.
 The Graduate School Dean will review for approval or denial.

 If a student has not filed a Plan of Study and changes are made to the program and/or specialization curriculum plan, the student must file a Plan of Study that adheres to the new requirements.
 Students who have already filed a Plan of Study may choose to adhere to the existing approved Plan of Study or may choose to file a Change of Plan of Study that reflects the program and/or specialization curriculum plan.